 Entrepreneurship and creativity are seen as the new frontier of knowledge development and application, helping to drive societal progress.
 This shift in focus to practical innovation is intertwined with the transition from the industrial to the entrepreneurial society.
 This research area examines knowledge transfer—between people and within organisations—and how knowledge is used through creative, entrepreneurial processes, such as starting new organisations or developing new products, services or improved practices.

 The Department takes a cross-disciplinary approach to the study of organisations, work and society.
 Scholars in this area research private, public and not-for-profit organisations in order to interrogate, understand and improve how work, labour and employment are all organised.
 These fields draw on a range of philosophical, historical, legal, social, economic and cultural perspectives.
 Organisations are essentially shaped by the input of people, but also have the potential to significantly impact workers lives and careers.
-In focusing on the reciprocal relationship between organisations and employees, core research topics include: gender; business ethics; politics of work; corporate sustainability and responsibility; leadership; equality and diversity; social media law and policy; and alternative organisations such as cooperatives, trade unions, activist groups.
+In focusing on the reciprocal relationship between organisations and employees, core research topics include: gender; business ethics; politics of work; corporate sustainability and responsibility; well-being; organisational behaviour; leadership; equality and diversity; philosophies of management; organisational careers.

 Workplace and Employment

 The world of work is a topical one.
 How the workplace is managed poses challenges for managers, employees and governments.
-Macquarie’s Department of Marketing and Management’s research has contributed to government inquiries, policy initiatives, public discourse and industry best practices.
-The Department investigates fields including employment relations, human resource management, demography, employment law and public sector management.
-Scholars interests encompass diverse topics surrounding: work/family balance, workplace health and safety, trade unions, workforce planning, the regulation of employment, the nature of work, labour and business history, organisational psychology, digital technologies and work, and industrial relations policy.
+Macquarie’s Department of Management’s research has contributed to government inquiries, policy initiatives, public discourse and industry best practices.
+The Department investigates fields including employment relations, human resource management, employment law and public sector management.
+Scholars interests encompass diverse topics surrounding: work/family balance, workplace health and safety, trade unions, workforce planning, the regulation of employment, the nature of work, labour and business history, negotiations and conflict management, digital technologies and work, and industrial relations policy.